kellertobias/rekordbox-to-music-playlists/README.md

 ```

 The Part until "FINAL STAGE" might be quick (around 1-5 Minutes).
-The part afterwards will be horribly slow (longer playlists might take up to 30 Minutes to sync and apple music might freeze during that time)
+The part afterwards will be horribly slow (longer playlists (500-1500 tracks) might take up to 30 Minutes (per playlist) to sync and apple music might freeze during that time)

 ## Develop